 1. Introduction

 Patients with low- and very low-risk screening-detected localized prostate cancer are usually advised active surveillance (AS) instead of immediate radical treatment [1].
-In AS, cancer progression is routinely monitored via prostate-specific antigen (PSA), digital rectal examination, and repeat biop-sies.
-Among these, the strongest indicator of cancer-related outcomes is the biopsy Gleason grade [2].
-When the Gleason grade increases from grade 1 8 (Gleason 3+3) to 2 (Gleason 3+4) or higher, called reclassification, patients 9 are commonly advised curative treatment [3].

-Biopsies are conducted periodically.
-Consequently, reclassification is al-

-ways detected with a time delay (Figure 1).
+In AS, cancer progression is routinely monitored via prostate-specific antigen (PSA), digital rectal examination, and repeat biopsies.
+Recently, MRI has been implemented in some of the AS protocols.
+The strongest indicator of cancer-related outcome is the biopsy Gleason grade [2].
+When the Gleason grade increases from grade group 1 8 (Gleason 3+3) to 2 (Gleason 3+4) or higher, called reclassification, patients 9 are commonly advised curative treatment [3].
+In most AS protocols, biopsies are conducted periodically.
+Consequently, reclassification is always detected with a time delay (Figure 1).
 For detecting reclassification

 Figure 1: Trade-off between the number of biopsies and time delay in detecting reclassification (Increase in Gleason grade from 1 to 2 or higher): The true time of reclassification for the patient in this figure is July 2008.
 When biopsies are scheduled annually (Panel A), reclassification is detected in January 2009 with a time delay of six months, and a total of four biopsies are scheduled.
 When biopsies are scheduled biennially (Panel B), reclassification is detected in January 2010 with a time delay of 18 months, and a total of three biopsies are scheduled.
 Since biopsies are conducted periodically, the time of reclassification is observed as an interval.
 For example, between Jan 2008–Jan 2009 in Panel A and between Jan 2008–Jan 2010 in Panel B.

-timely, many AS programs schedule fixed and frequent biopsies (e.g., annu-ally) for all patients [4, 5].
+timely, many AS programs schedule fixed and frequent biopsies (e.g., annually) for all patients [4, 5].
 However, this leads to many unnecessary biopsies in slow/non-progressing patients.
-Biopsies are invasive, painful, and prone to medical complications.
+Biopsies are invasive, may be painful, and are prone to medical complications such as bleeding and septicemia.
 Thus, biopsy burden and patient non-compliance to frequent biopsies [6] has raised concerns regarding the optimal biopsy schedule [7, 8].
 To this end, infrequent schedules such as biennial biopsies have been proposed as an alternative [7, 9].
 Although, biennial biopsies may still lead to five unnecessary biopsies over ten years (current study period of large AS programs) for slow/non-progressing patients.
 A promising alternative to fixed and frequent biopsies is personalized biopsy schedules based on the 22 patient-specific risk of reclassification (Figure 2).

-The first challenge in developing personalized biopsy schedules is consol-

-idating accumulated patient data (e.g., PSA, previous biopsy results) into risk estimates for reclassification.
+The first challenge in developing personalized biopsy schedules is consolidating accumulated patient data (e.g., PSA, previous biopsy results) into risk estimates for reclassification.
 Existing calculators for risk of reclassification [10, 11] use only the latest PSA measurement of a patient.
 In contrast, we intend to utilize all repeated measurements of PSA, previous biopsy results, and baseline characteristics of a patient.
 To this end, a suitable model is the joint model for time-to-event and longitudinal data [12, 13, 14].
 A joint model predicts risk of reclassification in a personalized manner.
 A subsequent challenge, however, is translating risks into clinical decisions.
 For example, a 10% risk of reclassification can be perceived high/low depending upon the patient age.
 Patients may also weigh risks of reclassification with the potential consequences of another biopsy.
 Two relevant consequences of biopsies (Figure 1) are the timing and total number of biopsies (burden), and the time delay in detecting reclassification (smaller is beneficial).
 The relative importance of these consequences can vary between the patients, and 38 also over the follow-up period for the same patient.

 A Should a biopsy be conducted at current visit?